Into the Dead Review

 Into the Dead throws you into the gruesome world of the zombie apocalypse where there are no second chances.
 Do what you have to in order to stay alive, keep moving as fast as you can, and protect yourself by any means necessary.
 When the Dead are rising, run!

-• Intense gameplay with stunning visuals & sound depicting a grim zombie apocalypse
+• Intense gameplay with stunning visuals, featuring Metal support, and high-quality sound design depicting a grim zombie apocalypse

 • Unlock an arsenal of powerful weapons and perks to help you stay alive

-• Missions and minigoals provide constant challenges to overcome
+• Mission Sets provide constant challenges to overcome

 • Ongoing updates to deliver new modes, features, and content